Apple Watch 6 Review | still the best smartwatch. But…

 Apple retains the magnetic charging puck from previous versions but charging times are notably improved to about 80 minutes with a 2A USB-A adapter and 80% in under an hour with the improved rapid charge.
-Realistically it needs once-daily charging once you start incorporating music or sport into your daily routine, despite the headline 18-hour battery life (expect 1.5 days with conservative usage)
+Realistically it needs once-daily charging once you start incorporating music or sport into your daily routine.
+Despite the headline 18-hour battery life, you CAN expect 1.5 days with conservative usage.

 To me, the AW6 and AW SE feel like they have highly similar performance characteristics and are also similar to my AW5.
 Once you have owned the always-on screen of the AW6, a move to an AW SE becomes quickly annoying, especially during sport.